-7. Beat the heat at Splash The Suncity
+7. Beat The Heat At Splash The Suncity

-Indulge in some unadulterated fun moments with friends and family at this amusement park right in the heart of the city.
+If you are wondering what to do in Gwalior, indulge in some unadulterated fun moments with friends and family at this amusement park right in the heart of the city.
 With 18 thrilling rides for adventure seekers and more than 10 water rides, Splash the Sun City is great way to spend a few exciting hours.
 The water park has 3 huge pools with play area and many cool slides.

 Timings: 10AM to 7PM